Bistek (Filipino Beef Steak)

 I’m happy to say it was approved, but then again, always adjust the sauce/marinade according to your taste preferences.

-What is bistek?
+What is Bistek?

 Bistek is a staple Filipino dish consisting of thinly sliced beef (or sometimes pork) that’s braised in a marinade of soy sauce, citrus (usually calamansi), ground black pepper, and garlic.
 It’s also topped with thick slices of caramelized onions to lend a bit of sweetness and crunch to the dish.